 Diagnosing Astigmatism

-If you're experiencing symptoms of astigmatism or are just anxious about whether you have it or not, don't worry!
-Diagnosing astigmatism is as easy as scheduling an eye exam with an optometrist or ophthalmologist.
-If you've ever had an eye exam in the past, it's likely that you've already been tested for astigmatism.
-If you're scheduling an eye exam for the first time, however, it might feel nerve-wracking.
+If you’re experiencing symptoms of astigmatism or are just anxious about whether you have it or not, don’t worry!
+To diagnose astigmatism is as easy as scheduling an eye exam with an optometrist or ophthalmologist.
+If you’ve ever had an eye exam in the past, it’s likely that you’ve already been tested for astigmatism.
+If you’re scheduling an eye exam for the first time, however, it might feel nerve-wracking.
 After all, the eyes are a sensitive part of your body and the thought of having machines near them can be a bit intimidating.

 Rest assured, there's nothing to fear.
 To test for astigmatism the optometrist will guide you through a typical eye exam, also used to diagnose nearsightedness or farsightedness.
 In addition to checking your general eye health, the eye exam will consist of a series of tests to evaluate how your eyes focus and how they receive or refract light.
 Various slides, lights, and other machines will be used to gather necessary information about your vision.
 Completing an eye exam will allow the optometrist to guide you through the next steps and, if necessary, recommend the proper astigmatism treatment options.
 Conducting routine eye exams is crucial to maintaining good eye health and catching and treating any issues before they worsen.